-The AD7322 has several modes of operation that are designed to provide flexible power management options.
+The AD7324 has several modes of operation that are designed to provide flexible power management options.
 These options can be chosen to optimize the power dissipation/throughput rate ratio for different application requirements.
-The mode of operation of the AD7322 is controlled by the power management bits, Bit PM1 and Bit PM0, in the control register as shown in Table 11.
-The default mode is normal mode, in which all internal circuitry is fully powered up.
+The mode of operation of the AD7324 is controlled by the power management bits, Bit PM1 and Bit PM0, in the control register as shown in Table 11.
+The default mode is normal mode, where all internal circuitry is fully powered up.

+NORMAL MODE

-NORMAL MODE (PM1 = PM0 = 0)
+(PM1 = PM0 = 0)

-This mode is intended for the fastest throughput rate performance, with the AD7322 being fully powered up at all times.
-Figure 45 shows the general operation of the AD7322 in normal mode.
+This mode is intended for the fastest throughput rate performance, with the AD7324 being fully powered up at all times.
+Figure 46 shows the general operation of the AD7324 in normal mode.

-The conversion is initiated on the falling edge of $\overline{CS}$ , and the track-and-hold enters hold mode as described in the Serial Interface section.
+The conversion is initiated on the falling edge of \overline{CS} , and the track-and-hold enters hold mode as described in the Serial Interface section.
 Data on the DIN line during the 16 SCLK transfer is loaded into one of the on-chip registers if the write bit is set.
-The register is selected by programming the register select bits (see Figure 45).
+The register is selected by programming the register select bits (see Figure 46).

-Figure 45.
+Figure 46.
 Normal Mode

-The AD7322 remains fully powered up at the end of the conversion if both PM1 and PM0 contain 0 in the control register.
+The AD7324 remains fully powered up at the end of the conversion if both PM1 and PM0 contain 0 in the control register.

-To complete the conversion and access the conversion result, 16 serial clock cycles are required.
+To complete the conversion and access the conversion result 16 serial clock cycles are required.
 At the end of the conversion, $\overline{\text{CS}}$ can idle either high or low until the next conversion.

-When the data transfer is complete, another conversion can be initiated after the quiet time, toulet, has elapsed.
+Once the data transfer is complete, another conversion can be initiated after the quiet time, toulet, has elapsed.

-FULL SHUTDOWN MODE (PM1 = PM0 = 1)
+FULL SHUTDOWN MODE

+(PM1 = PM0 = 1)

-In this mode, all internal circuitry on the AD7322 is powered down.
+In this mode, all internal circuitry on the AD7324 is powered down.
 The part retains information in the registers during full shutdown.
-The AD7322 remains in full shutdown mode until the power management bits, Bit PM1 and Bit PM0, in the control register are changed.
+The AD7324 remains in full shutdown mode until the power management bits, Bit PM1 and Bit PM0, in the control register are changed.

 A write to the control register with PM1 = 1 and PM0 = 1 places the part into full shutdown mode.
-The AD7322 enters full shutdown mode on the $15^{th}$ SCLK rising edge when the control register is updated.
+The AD7324 enters full shutdown mode on the 15^{th} SCLK rising edge rising edge once the control register is updated.

-If a write to the control register occurs while the part is in full shutdown mode with the power management bits, Bit PM1 and Bit PM0, set to 0 (normal mode), the part begins to power up on the 15th SCLK rising edge when the control register is updated.
-Figure 46 shows how the AD7322 is configured to exit full shutdown mode.
-To ensure the AD7322 is fully powered up, theometrian for full shutdown mode should elapse before the next $\overline{\text{CS}}$ falling edge.
+If a write to the control register occurs while the part is in full shutdown mode with the power management bits, Bit PM1 and Bit PM0, set to 0 (normal mode), the part begins to power up on the 15^{th} SCLK rising edge once the control register is updated.
+Figure 47 shows how the AD7324 is configured to exit full shutdown mode.
+To ensure the AD7324 is fully powered up, $\frac{t{POWER-UP}}{CS}$ for full shutdown mode should elapse before the next $\frac{t{POWER-UP}}{CS}$ falling edge

-Figure 46.
+Figure 47.
 Exiting Full Shutdown Mode

+AUTOSHUTDOWN MODE

-AUTOSHUTDOWN MODE (PM1 = 1, PM0 = 0)
+(PM1 = 1, PM0 = 0)

-Once the autoshutdown mode is selected, the AD7322 automatically enters shutdown on the $15^{th}$ SCLK rising edge.
+Once the autoshutdown mode is selected, the AD7324 automatically enters shutdown on the 15^{th} SCLK rising edge.
 In autoshutdown mode, all internal circuitry is powered down.
-The AD7322 retains information in the registers during autoshutdown.
+The AD7324 retains information in the registers during autoshutdown.
 The track-and-hold is in hold mode during autoshutdown.
-On the rising $\overline{\text{CS}}$ edge, the track-and-hold, which was in hold during shutdown, returns to track as the AD7322 begins to power up.
-The power-up from autoshutdown is 500 μs.
+On the rising $\overline{\text{CS}}$ edge, the track-and-hold, which was in hold during shutdown, returns to track as the AD7324 begins to power up.
+The power-up from autoshutdown is 500 μs .